by Professor Scott deLahunta, Centre for Dance Research (C-DaRE)

 Alison and Louise, working in the context of JUST AI, are taking a creative and critical humanities-led approach to developing new ways of thinking about data and AI ethics.
 They are interested in the question: what alternative ways of knowing might inform an ethics in practice in the context of technology design and development?
 The intersection of these two areas of interest spawned the conversation from which the roundtable and other initiatives for further research have emerged.

-Ethics in practice is a core focus for the JUST AI network.
+Ethics in practice is a core theme for the JUST AI network.
 Rather than focussing on the possible ethical consequences of actions, ethics in practice seeks to address the everyday realities of decision-making in the process of technology design and development.
 This shifts the focus to the social milieu of development communities where (again) having a body, being embodied, shapes how people work together in multiple ways.
 And this opens up questions of diversity, as well as the politics of inclusion, as all bodies are different.
-This is another area where dance and disability researchers have been delving into critical questions, drawing attention to how social norms operate in dance training and performance to marginalise individuals whose are perceived to have bodies that are non-ideal.
-(Whatley 2007) The field of design also critically engages with disability, drawing attention to how in coping with a built world based on an averaging of bodies, disabled individuals exercise a high degree of bodily intelligence.
-(Hendren 2020) This perspective de-centres assumptions that might be associated with that very intelligence, for example assumptions about what a body is and/ or should be.
-Critical disability studies have emphasized a similar lack of understanding in relationship to assistive technology development which might focus on making disabled bodies whole again in some way.
-(Mankoff et al 2010) All of this research provides a perspective on a more inclusive and diverse understanding of embodied knowledge.
-Critical disability research is also a key area of interest for the JUST AI network, where the question of disability-led access is seen as a lens to rethink the meaning and potential of responsible technology.
+This is another area where dance and disability researchers have been delving into critical questions, drawing attention to how social norms operate in dance training and performance to marginalise individuals who are perceived to have bodies that are non-ideal (Whatley 2007).
+The design field also critically engages with disability, drawing attention to how in coping with a built world based on an averaging of bodies, disabled individuals exercise a high degree of bodily intelligence (Hendren 2020).
+This perspective de-centres assumptions that are often associated with that very intelligence, for example assumptions about what a body is and/or should be.
+Critical disability studies have emphasized a similar lack of understanding in relationship to assistive technology development which might focus on making disabled bodies whole again in some way (Mankoff et al 2010).
+All of this research provides a perspective on a more inclusive and diverse understanding of embodied knowledge.
+Critical disability research is also a key area of interest for the JUST AI network, where the question of disability-led access is seen as a lens to rethink the meaning and potential of responsible technology (Hickman & Hagerty 2021).

 Hendren, S. 2020.
 What a body can do.
 How we meet the built world.
 Riverbed Books.